Are you applying for a visa to travel to Rio de Janeiro, Brazil?

 To enter Brazil, you need a valid passport which is valid for at least six months from the date of entry.

 Tourists visiting Brazil must have a return ticket and enough funds for their stay.

 - For Foreign citizens travelling to Brazil as tourists, as participants in conferences, seminars, artistic or sports events.

-- First entry into Brazil must be no later than 90 days after the visa is issued.
+- The first entry into Brazil must be no later than 90 days after the visa is issued.

-- Foreign citizen may stay in Brazil up to a maximum period of 90 days and once he has entered Brazil, the stay may be extended up to another 90 days, making it a maximum of six months stay.
+- A foreign citizen may stay in Brazil up to a maximum period of 90 days, and once he has entered Brazil, the stay may be extended up to another 90 days, making it a maximum of six months stay.

-- Application for the extension should be made at least 2 weeks before the expiry of the visa.
+- Application for the extension should be made at least two weeks before the expiry of the visa.

 - Paid or unpaid employment of tourists in Brazil is strictly prohibited.

 - An Embarkation/Disembarkation card, provided to all visitors by the Brazilian Immigration authorities (DPMAF), must be filled in and signed appropriately and submitted to authorities upon arrival and when leaving Brazil.